foss-ag/design_automata/README.md

 ## src
 `base.ink.svg` represents the main version of our logo.
-In addition to the main version, the file also contains some variations that can be build using the make script.
+In addition to the main version, the file also contains some variations that can be build using the python build script.

 ## colors
 At least contains our latest color selection.
-In order to be able to permanently use those colors in Inkscape you have to save the .gpl file in the corresponding resource directory.
+In order to be able to permanently use these colors in Inkscape you have to save the .gpl file in the corresponding resource directory.
 E.g.: `/usr/share/inkscape/palettes/foss-ag.gpl`
 Visit the [GithHub Wiki](https://github.com/foss-ag/design_id/wiki/Colours) for more information.